Turkish Cypriots protest against what they say to be the introduction of Islam by Turkey into the education system - ExBulletin

 This question is not a question of freedom, scarf or regulation.
 This question is a step taken by AKP in its efforts to deepen the political domination of Islam over the Turkish Cypriot community, she said.

-Eylem has also rejected an earlier counterpototet by those who are in favor of carrying the portage of the scarf in secondary schools, claiming that such demonstrations organized by Turkey in the north of Cyprus do not reflect the will of the Turkish Cypriot community.
+Eylem also said that a judicial challenge to lift the scam ban had been launched to the Turkish Cypriot Constitutional Court, adding that their fight will be a long -term struggle.

-The president of Nnion declared that a legal challenge to the lifting of the ban on the scarf had been launched to the Turkish Cypriot Constitutional Court, adding that their fight will be a long -term struggle.
+The demonstration took place the day before a visit by Turkish President Recep Tayyip Erdogan to escape northern Cyprus where it will inaugurate a complex of government buildings.

 |